What to Know About Whooping Cough (Pertussis)

-Whooping cough is one of the most common vaccine-preventable diseases among children younger than 5 years
+Whooping cough is one of the most common vaccine-preventable infectious diseases among children younger than 5

-- The World Health Organization estimates there were 195,000 deaths from whooping cough worldwide in 2008 and 139,382 reported cases in 2011, making this easy-to-prevent disease one of the leading causes of illness and death.
+- The World Health Organization estimates there were 195,000 deaths from whooping cough worldwide in 2008 and 139,382 reported deaths in 2011, making this easy-to-prevent infectious disease one of the leading causes of illness and death.

 - States that reported pertussis epidemics in 2012 include Washington (4,783 reported cases), Vermont (632 reported cases), Minnesota (4,433 reported cases), Wisconsin (5,923 reported cases), and Colorado (1,510 cases).

 What Are the Symptoms and Signs of Whooping Cough?